• Skip to primary navigation

 Look for crisp, brightly colored green beans that feel firm and snap quickly and easily when bent.
 They should also have no brown spots or wrinkles.
 You can tell when they are going bad when they are limp, dry, and rubbery.
 They also don't snap when bent in half.

-How do you blanch this vegetable?
+How do you blanch green beans?

 Start by bringing a pot of salted water to a rolling boil.
 Submerge them and cook until bright green, anywhere from 2 to 5 minutes.
 Shock them in an ice water bath to stop the cooking process, then drain in a colander.